-Horse World Web: A site for horse lovers
+Horse World Web: Welcome horse lovers!

 Find resources, articles & information.
 Books, riding programs and products to progress.
 Interviews with horse people with unique experience to share.
 Read conversations with fascinating horse people.
 Healthy, homemade recipes, too.
 Have a story to tell?
 Send it to us…we love to share them.
 Be sure to read Dorothy Crosby’s story.
 Dorothy, a successful Centered Riding coach, found the importance of fascia work on horses.